kubedb/docs/docs/guides/mysql/backup/standalone/index.md

 restored-mysql   6m6s
 ```

-> If you are not using KubeDB to deploy database, create the AppBinding manually.

-Below is the contents of YAML file of the RestoreSession CRD that we are going to create to restore backed up data into the newly created database provisioned by MySQL CRD named `restored-mysql`.
+Below, is the contents of YAML file of the `RestoreSession` object that we are going to create to restore backed up data into the newly created database provisioned by MySQL CRD named `restored-mysql`.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1